 • Carroll, J. E. (2016).
 ‘The whole point of the thing: how nominalisation might develop students’ written causal arguments’ Teaching History, 162, pp.16-24

 Jiayi Li is a doctoral student in the Department of Education.
-Her research interests encompass macro-level education policy, students’ self-formation and political identity development in the context of international higher education.
+Her research interests encompass education policy implementation, teachers’ and students’ mobility, self-identity construction, subjectification and socialisation in the context of international higher education.

-Prior to her DPhil studies at Oxford, Jiayi worked as a research assistant with the Rees Centre on policy mapping and local authority data analytics projects in the UK (PI: Professor Leon Feinstein).
-Jiayi holds a MSc degree in Comparative and International Education from University of Oxford and a BA degree (double major) with high honours in Educational Studies and Economics from Colgate University.
+Prior to her DPhil studies at Oxford, she holds a MSc degree in Comparative and International Education from University of Oxford and a BA degree (double major) with high honours in Educational Studies and Economics from Colgate University in the US.

 Anding Shi is a Dphil student in higher education at the department of Education and St. Antony’s College.
 Her doctoral research is fully funded by China Scholarship Council.